ray-project/ray/doc/source/rllib-concepts.rst

 The ``postprocess_advantages()`` function above uses calls RLlib's ``compute_advantages`` function to compute advantages for each timestep.
 If you re-run the trainer with this improved policy, you'll find that it quickly achieves the max reward of 200.

-You might be wondering how RLlib makes the advantages placeholder automatically available as ``batch[Postprocessing.ADVANTAGES]``.
+You might be wondering how RLlib makes the advantages placeholder automatically available as ``train_batch[Postprocessing.ADVANTAGES]``.
 When building your policy, RLlib will create a "dummy" trajectory batch where all observations, actions, rewards, etc. are zeros.
 It then calls your ``postprocess_fn``, and generates TF placeholders based on the numpy shapes of the postprocessed batch.
 RLlib tracks which placeholders that ``loss_fn`` and ``stats_fn`` access, and then feeds the corresponding sample data into those placeholders during loss optimization.
 You can also access these placeholders via ``policy.get_placeholder(<name>)`` after loss initialization.

 **Example 1: Proximal Policy Optimization**